 Secondly, other awards for innovation tend to describe a simplified, sanitised and inaccurate view of the process.
 Yes, whizzy new products and visionary leadership are important, but they aren’t the whole story: real innovation is messy, uncertain and serendipitous.
-And so the Real Innovation Awards was born – an award scheme designed to showcase the authentic, haphazard and exciting business of real innovation and to identify and celebrate those people and organisations who exemplify the way it really works.
+And so the Real Innovation Awards were born – an award scheme designed to showcase the authentic, haphazard and exciting business of real innovation and to identify and celebrate those people and organisations who exemplify the way it really works.

 There are six categories in the Real Innovation Awards.

 - The If At First You Don’t Succeed Award celebrates learning through failure.

 - The Masters of Reinvention Award is for the company that most successfully reinvented itself through cannibalising its existing business.

 - The Best Beats First Award is about taking an idea, running with it and becoming the leader.